virangdoshi/brokencrystals/README.md

   - **KID Manipulation** - Changes the value of the KID field in the Header of JWT to use either: (1) a static file that the application uses or (2) OS Command that echoes the key that will be signed or (3) SQL code that will return a key that will be used to sign the JWT (implemented in designated endpoint as described in Swagger).
   - **Brute Forcing Weak Secret Key** - Checks if common secret keys are used (implemented in designated endpoint as described in Swagger).
 The secret token is configurable via .env file and, by default, is 123.
   - **X5U Rogue Key** - Uses the uploaded certificate to sign the JWT and sets the X5U Header in JWT to point to the uploaded certificate (implemented in designated endpoint as described in Swagger).
-  - **X5C Rogue Key** - The application doesn’t properly check which X5C key is used for signing.
+  - **X5C Rogue Key** - The application doesn't properly check which X5C key is used for signing.
 When we set the X5C headers to our values and sign with our private key, authentication is bypassed (implemented in designated endpoint as described in Swagger).
   - **JKU Rogue Key** - Uses our publicly available JSON to check if JWT is properly signed after we set the Header in JWT to point to our JSON and sign the JWT with our private key (implemented in designated endpoint as described in Swagger).
   - **JWK Rogue Key** - We make a new JSON with empty values, hash it, and set it directly in the Header, and we then use our private key to sign the JWT (implemented in designated endpoint as described in Swagger).